 Great worker leaders prioritise inclusiveness and champion women’s rights

 According to PSiRA, the regulatory body for the private security industry, there were 534 289 active security officers in South Africa in 2019.
 Of these, roughly 11% are women.
 Operators have traditionally excluded women, citing security concerns among other (discriminatory) issues.
 But the numbers may notch up on the back of the high unemployment affecting many women in the recent past.
-More women will consider the industry as a potential source of livelihood.
+More women will consider the industry and the informal sector as potential sources of livelihood.

 As a shop steward, I pride myself on my ability to know the needs of the people I represent.
 But hearing the human stories of discrimination, exclusion and violence toward women gave me pause for thought.
 The stories by a female security guard made me acknowledge the size of the problem.
 Our sector is gender-blind.